Exporting Data¶

 provides several templates to illustrate the export feature.

-The templates are in the directory Resources/Private/Templates/Export
+The templates are in the directory Resources/Private/Templates/Export.

-exports the fields field1
+The template Example1.csv exports the fields field1 and the

-in the CSV format.
+date provided by field4 in the CSV format.
 During the

-represents the temporary file.
+export process, ###FILE### represents the temporary file.
 The

-field is used to copy the tempory file to
+Exec field is used to copy the tempory file to

 Writing templates¶